Task Order (Under BARDA MCM-CSN Contract): Panblok H7 Influenza Vaccine at Three Dose Levels Adjuvanted with AS03 or MF59 Vaccine Trial (Phase 2)

 Objective: Although there has been limited human-to-human transmission, the CDC Influenza Risk Assessment Tool has rated this virus as having the greatest potential to cause a pandemic and as potentially posing the greatest risk to severely impact public health.
 Therefore, BARDA is preparing to ready a response should the H7N9 virus spread to the United States.

-This trial was developed and is being conducted on an accelerated timeline because this data is critical for determining whether the vaccine would be safe and immunogenic in the event of a pandemic.
+This trial was developed and was conducted on an accelerated timeline because this data is critical for determining whether the vaccine would be safe and immunogenic in the event of a pandemic.

 The 4 U.S. sites consented 424 healthy volunteers during the last week and a half of September 2017 in preparation for the randomization that was completed the first week of October 2017.
 The randomization goal of 360 subjects was surpassed within 3 days and 366 subjects were vaccinated.
 Within the next month, 357 subjects received the second and final vaccination.
 By early December 2017, 355 subjects had completed the primary endpoint visit (Day 50).
 An interim analysis to assess the immunogenicity of the vaccine (and therefore, our readiness against this H7N9 virus) was conducted on the subjects’ data collected up through their Day 50 visit.
 Subjects will be followed for immunogenicity through Day 212 and for safety through Day 394.
 The trial expects to report on immunogenicity data early Summer 2018.